In this guide, I show you how to choose who to pitch, how to find the right contact information, and how to craft a

 Don’t worry, most photographers struggle to find food photography clients at some point.
-You want to make money as a food photographer, so you spend all of your time and energy mastering every technique under the sun.
+You want to make money as a food photographer, so you try to master every technique under the sun.
 It’s easy to overlook the inevitable struggle of actually finding someone to shoot for!

 Don’t stress, though.
 There are actually a lot of places to find food photography clients, and I’ll list ten of them right here for you!

 This may seem obvious but hey, you have to go where the food is!
 Restaurants need food imagery to hang in their windows, use for advertising purposes, and display on their menus.
 Just think about the last place you sat down for dinner.
 Was there a separate dessert menu?
 Were they promoting any specials?
 Exactly!

 You’ll want to speak to the owner if possible, but you can also make a great impression by throwing a few freebies their way.
 I’ve grown some really amazing business relationships with restaurants that started with a quick photo of one of their menu items and permission for them to use it on social media.
 I get into more details about this strategy in this free pdf, 3 marketing tactics I used to jumpstart my business.